PranabKumarSahoo/react-youtube-clone/README.md

 # React YouTube Clone

 ## Overview
-This project is a simple YouTube clone built using ReactJS and Tailwind CSS.
+This project is a simple YouTube clone built using **ReactJS** and **Tailwind CSS**.
 It leverages the RapidAPI to fetch video data and display it in a familiar YouTube interface.

 ## Features
-- YouTube API Integration: Utilizes the YouTube API from RapidAPI to fetch video data.
+- **YouTube API Integration:** Utilizes the YouTube API from RapidAPI to fetch video data.
-- Search Functionality: Users can search for videos using keywords.
+- **Search Functionality:** Users can search for videos using keywords.
 It displays a list of search results with video thumbnails, titles, and channel information.
-- Video Player: Provides a youtube video player to watch the selected video.
+- **Video Player:** Provides a youtube video player to watch the selected video.
-- Responsive Design: The application is designed to work seamlessly on various devices.
+- **Responsive Design:** The application is designed to work seamlessly on various devices.

 ## Technologies Used
 - ReactJS